QualiSystems/quali-standards/spec/networking_standard.md

 Based on the Orchestration Save and Restore Standard - https://github.com/QualiSystems/sandbox_orchestration_standard/blob/master/save%20%26%20restore/save%20%26%20restore%20standard.md
 The command wraps the Save command with a standard interface that will be used by the Sandbox orchestration.
 This command will call the Save command which will create a configuration file.
 The command should be hidden from the UI.
-In case there is no folder_path input and the attribute "Backup Location" on the root model is empty the command should throw an error.
+The backup type used is defined in the "Backup Type" attribute on the root resource (File System, FTP or TFTP), and the path in which to save the configuration file is defined in the "Backup Location" attribute on the root resource.
+In case the value of the attribute "Backup Location" is empty the command should throw an error.
+In case the backup type is FTP the user and password for the FTP server should be taken from the "Backup User" and "Backup Password" attributes on the root resource.

 ###### Display Name
 orchestration_save